Using lead scoring to identify sales-ready leads in B2B

 Without a proper lead scoring process, your sales reps are wasting valuable time on leads that are unlikely to convert — meaning your company is losing money just like that.
 But how do you determine which leads are most likely to become paying customers?

-The struggle to distinguish high-value leads from low-value is all too familiar for sales teams, but it’s time to turn the tide.
+The struggle to distinguish high-value leads from low-value is all too familiar for sales teams, and we as a sales development agency weren’t an exception.
+But it’s time to turn the tide.

 B2B lead scoring is a system used by revenue teams to determine the potential monetary value of a lead.
 It’s based on predefined criteria and displayed as scores, indicating the likelihood of the lead making a purchase and whether they require further lead nurturing.